SallySLJin/Online_Shopping_System/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is not licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code and dataset for your own projects.

 Happy coding!